 - Mix it up.
 Run for two mins at high strength and then jog slowly for thirty seconds.

 - Perform at full throttle for 30 secs and afterward jog for 45 seconds.

 - Blend your periods at random.

-- Just see to it that you rest for more prolonged duration after longer high-intensity intervals than you provide for short ruptures.
-When beginning, maintain your pause a little much longer up until your body prepares to shorten the remainder intervals.
+- Just see that you rest more after longer, high-intensity intervals than you provide for short ruptures.
+When beginning, maintain your pause a little longer up until your body prepares to shorten the remainder intervals.